Advanced Finance

 • Principle of Materiality: are the stakeholders an objective of the company's business?

 However, the CEO may focus only on the metric and miss the point.
-Secondly, it's an extrinsic, not intrinsic, motivation: CEOs focus on ESG target because they earn a bounus, rathen than care really about the enviroment.
+Secondly, it's an extrinsic, not intrinsic, motivation: CEOs focus on ESG target because they earn a bonus, rather than care really about the environment.

-To ensure that companies are being run responsibly, ESG rating agencies provide an overall assessment of a company's ESG performance, similar to how credit agencies apply a reding on creditworthiness, however:
+To ensure that companies are being run responsibly, ESG rating agencies provide an overall assessment of a company's ESG performance, similar to how credit agencies apply a rating on creditworthiness, however:

 • ESG ratings are inconsistent.
 The correlation between ratings of two different agencies are, on average, 0.28-0.71; compare do 0.9 for credit ratings.

-• 38% is casued by the use of different attributes
+• 38% is caused by the use of different attributes

 • 56% is due to measurement

-• 6% is due to weigh: different providers place different importance on individual indexes/components of the rating.
+• 6% is due to weight: different providers place different importance on individual indexes/components of the rating.

 3. Credit Risk and the Value of Corporate Debt